hanqingqingmomo/RNtEST/README.md

   CLI finds available env files and you are asked to confirm your selection.
   When you - `yarn env:activate` is run together with `yarn run:(ios|android)`.
   We suggest this approach in order to run app right away.
-* use `yarn env:generate` to generate content of env file from loaded system environment variables.
+* use `yarn env:generate` to generate content of release env file from loaded system environment variables.
+This is only usefull for etc. building in cloud (AppCenter).
   Only variables prefixed with `RN_` will be picked.
 * use `import Config from 'react-native-config';` to access loaded variables.